LuukHenk/head_box/ROADMAP.md

 - Add final score screen with exit and restart button

 ### Add Score
+- Each time a zombie is killed, you get some points

+### Add score multiplier
+- The faster you kill enemies, the higher the multiplier

 ### Add boss
 - Add special bullet for the boss